fsfe/reuse-tool/README.rst

 Background
 ----------

 Copyright and licensing is difficult, especially when reusing software from different projects that are released under various different licenses.
-The `REUSE Initiative <https://reuse.software/>`__ was started by the `FSFE <https://fsfe.org>`__ to provide a set of recommendations to make licensing your free software projects easier.
+The `REUSE Initiative <https://reuse.software/>`__ was started by the `Free Software Foundation Europe<https://fsfe.org>`__ (FSFE) to provide a set of recommendations to make licensing your free software projects easier.
 Not only do these recommendations make it easier for you to declare the licenses under which your works are released, but they also make it easier for a computer to understand how your project is licensed.

 As a short summary, the recommendations are threefold:

-1. Provide the exact text of each license used, verbatim.
+1. Choose and provide licenses

-2. Include a copyright notice and license in (or about) each file.
+2. Add copyright and license information to each file

-3. Provide an inventory for included software.
+3. Confirm REUSE compliance

 You are recommended to read the
 `recommendations <https://reuse.software/practices/>`__ in full for more